The Early Childhood Program (Ages 3-6)

 — Dr. Maria Montessori

-The Early Childhood Program at Montessori Family School nurtures young children’s quest for independence.
+The Early Childhood Program at Montessori Family School is located at our Berkeley Campus and nurtures young children’s quest for independence.
 They learn to control themselves physically and refine their gross and fine motor abilities.
 Cognitively, they have the opportunity to explore a broad range of Montessori materials, including those that provide them with a solid foundation for beginning reading, and learning basic math concepts.
 They also learn to become part of a community, make enduring friendships, and learn to socialize harmoniously.

 In the Classroom